Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Introduction

 Several authors have studied the geometric phases in neutrino oscillations.
-Although it was argued in an earlier work that the Berry phase plays no role in two flavor neutrino oscillations in matter \cite{naga}, the work was restricted to a limited region in the parameter space.
-However, it was shown by exploiting the spin degree of freedom that the interaction of neutrinos with the transverse magnetic field can lead to a geometric effect \cite{list}.
-Later on, it was argued \cite{he} that the Berry phase can only appear in the presence of nonstandard (e.g. R-parity violating supersymmetry) neutrino-matter interactions for the particular case of two flavor oscillations in matter.
-Essentially all the above papers argued that geometric phases do not arise in the two flavor neutrino oscillation probabilities with CP conservation in vacuum or in matter, in the absence of any nonstandard neutrino-matter interactions.
-It was, however, furthermore argued \cite{blasone} that even in the absence of CP violation, neutrinos in two flavor oscillation in vacuum in a period can acquire an overall phase consisting of a dynamical phase and a phase depended on mixing angle only.
-The second part of the phase, which is of geometric origin, was called Berry phase.
+Although~it was argued in an earlier work that the Berry phase plays no role in two-flavor neutrino oscillations in matter~\cite{naga}, the~work was restricted to a limited region in the parameter space.
+However, it was shown by exploiting the spin degree of freedom that the interaction of neutrinos with the transverse magnetic field can lead to a geometric effect~\cite{Vidal, Aneziris, Smirnov, Guzzo}.
+Later on, it was argued~\cite{he} that the Berry phase can only appear in the presence of non-standard (e.g., R-parity violating supersymmetry) neutrino-matter interactions for the particular case of two-flavor oscillations in matter.
+Essentially, all of the above papers argued that geometric phases do not arise in the two-flavor neutrino oscillation probabilities with CP conservation in vacuum or in matter, in~the absence of any non-standard neutrino-matter interactions.
+It was, however, furthermore argued~\cite{blasone} that even in the absence of CP violation, neutrinos in two-flavor oscillation in vacuum in a period can acquire an overall phase consisting of a dynamical phase and a phase depended on mixing angle only.
+The~second part of the phase, which is of geometric origin, was called Berry phase.
 Note that this phase does not arise due to slowly varying parameters leading to adiabatic evolution, rather due to Schr\"odinger evolution of the system giving a closed loop in the Hilbert space.
 As the phase is a global phase at the amplitude level, it does not appear in measurable quantities like probabilities of appearance or survival of neutrinos.
-These cyclic geometric phases were furthermore extended by the later authors \cite{wang} to obtain noncyclic phases for two and three flavor neutrinos in vacuum, which remain unobservable because of the same reason as before.
-Also the geometric phases for neutrinos propagating in varying magnetic fields have been reported \cite{sudhir}.
+These cyclic geometric phases were furthermore extended by the later authors~\cite{wang} to obtain non-cyclic phases for two- and three-flavor neutrinos in vacuum, which remain unobservable because of the same reason as before.
+Also, the geometric phases for neutrinos propagating in varying magnetic fields have been reported~\cite{sudhir}.